LunettesCarees/JS-Framework-Stripe-ICE/README.md

 ﻿# Integrate Stripe with Angular

  Here's a guide covers how to integrate Stripe Checkout with an Angular application using Node.js APIs:
- Prerequisites

-    Stripe Account: Ensure you have a Stripe account to obtain the publishable and secret keys.
-    Node.js: Install Node.js and npm.
-    Angular CLI: Install Angular CLI.

-  Step 1: Set Up Stripe on the Stripe Dashboard
+  Step 1: Backend Setup

+    1. Obtain Stripe Keys

-    Go to stripe.com and log in to your account.
+      Go to Stripe.com and copy your Publishable Key & Secret Key.

+    2. Create a Product

+      Ensure you have a product in your Stripe dashboard and copy its PriceId.

+    3. Project Initialization

+      In the project root folder, create a folder named api for the backend.
-    Navigate to the "Developers" section and obtain your publishable and secret keys.
+      Navigate to the api folder and initialize the project:
-    Create products and price IDs in the "Product Catalog."

-  Step 2: Set Up the Node.js API

-    1. Initialize the Node.js Project:
-      mkdir stripe-api
-      cd stripe-api
-      npm init -y
+      npm init

-    2. Install Dependencies:
+    4. Install Required Packages

+      Install the necessary packages:

-      npm install express stripe cors
+      npm install stripe express cors --save

+      Verify the installation in package.json.

-    3. Project Structure:
+    5. Project Structure

       stripe-api
       ├── config
       │   └── config.js